Traveler's Winter Guide to Big Bear Lake!

 Are there free/paid public overnight parking lots?

 There are no public or paid overnight lots in Big Bear, unfortunately.
-Private home rentals and traditional lodging facilities have limited and enforced parking restrictions.
-Consider carpooling when traveling to Big Bear.
+Private home rentals and traditional lodging facilities have limited parking so please consider carpooling when traveling to Big Bear.

 Can we walk on the lake ice?

-Walking/playing on lake ice is forbidden by county code and punishable by fine.
+Walking/playing on lake ice is forbidden by county code and punishable by fine and/or jail time.
 The consequences can be far more grave however, as falling through into the frigid water can cost you your life.

 I saw a [name of animal here], what do I do?